COMP111 English Composition II

 - VI.
 Catalog Course Description

-- In this continuation of English Composition I, students write several analytical essays assigned in conjunction with classroom study of at least three genres of literature, including drama, poetry, and short fiction.
+- In this continuation of English Composition I, students write several analytical essays assigned in conjunction with classroom study of a range of readings, including literature and critical analysis, that may center around a course theme.
 After sequenced instruction in research techniques, students write an argumentative and scholarly research paper.

 - VII.
 Required Course Content and Direction